rpeng220/kaleidoscope/design_spec.md

 ## Version 0.4
 * Fixed bug in form incorrectly saving university and university city
 * Added form persistence to profile.
-Now you can see what you previously saved in your profile! (minus password)
+Now you can see what you previously saved in your profile!
-* Todo: Taleo form order
+* Fixed Taleo page detection bug
+* Added an autofill button to the extension popup.
+No more refreshing pages to autofill!
+* Fixed Workday 3rd work experience bug on certain workday application systems

 ### To do:
 * Create main function - done